janusmartinlee/Resume/resume-english.md

 **Internship**
 Oticon A/S *(Feb 2013 – Jun 2013)*

-- Intern at Oticon A/S on the Music Forever project, collaboration between Oticon A/S and Roskilde festival to analyze the sound environment at the festival.
+- On the Music Forever project.
+A collaboration with Roskilde festival.

 **Carpenter**
 John L Jakobsen *(Dec 2002 – Dec 2007)*